unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 - Add `[Uno.UI.Samples.Controls.SampleControlInfo("Replace_with_control_or_class_name", "MyTestName", description: "MyDescription")]` on the code-behind class.
 - Run the samples application, and the sample should appear in the samples browser

-The Uno UI process validates does two types of validations:
+The Uno.UI process validates does two types of validations:
 - Screenshot based validation (with results comparison, see below)
 - Automated UI Testing using the `SamplesApp.UITests` and the [`Uno.UITest`](https://www.nuget.org/packages?q=uno.uitest) package.